 For example, cats have great memories that can last them many years.
 Cats even have different types of memories, such as episodic or spatial memory, just like us!
 As your cat gets older, it even experiences memory loss and dementia, further proving that cat’s memory functions much like our own.

-To learn more about how good a cat’s memory is, read on.
+To learn more about how good a cat’s memory span is, read on.

 How Good Is a House Cat’s Memory?